Shoctode/shoctode/README.md

 ## Sec

-Each application shall be run by default in a no acess jail.
-This jail restricts access to (at least) the following
+Each application shall be run by default in a no-access-jail.
-resources:
+This jail restricts access to (at least) the following resources:

 * Syscalls in general
 * FS